rochus-keller/Oberon/README.md

 - Optionally generates Mono debug symbol (MDB) files
 - The full Oberon+ language including generics and the Oakwood libraries are supported
 - The SYSTEM module is not supported (and not necessary)
+- FFI with dedicated Oberon+ language constructs for C library integration (see also [this tool](https://github.com/rochus-keller/c2obx/))

+### Oberon+ to LuaJIT bytecode compiler

+- This compiler is deprecated, use the CIL compiler instead.
+- Generates LuaJIT 2.0 compatible bytecode
+- The full Oberon+ language including the Oakwood libraries are supported
+- The SYSTEM module is not supported
+- The TRAP() and TRAPIF(condition:BOOLEAN) bult-in procedures let you escape to the debugger
 - FFI with dedicated Oberon+ language constructs for C library integration